BotSolver/BotSolver/README.md

 <h1 align="center">About me:</h1>

 <div align="center">
-I'm a 19 year old person from anywhere you think I am, I am not very active as I have a life, but I know Python, Javascript, and Lua.
+I'm a 19 year old person from anywhere you think I am, I am not very active as I have a life, but I know Python, Javascript, C#, C++.
+C, HTML, CSS, PHP, and Lua.
 </p>
 <div align="center">
  🌎 | Languages Spoken: "All"